Skip to content

 PhD student Beatrice Berthon in front of John Hopkins University's main building.

-Beatrice Berthon is a PhD researcher in Medical Physics at the School of Medicine who has recently returned from a 21 day research trip to the USA funded by an IPEM travel award.
+Beatrice Berthon is a PhD researcher in Medical Physics at the School of Medicine who has recently returned from a 21 day research trip to the USA funded by an Professional Matters > IPEM Travel Award

 "I had to make contact myself with the groups I was interested in and provide some letters of invitation for the award application, as well as a detailed itinerary and budget plan."